gshipley/enterprise_training/AdminTraining.md

 	}

-###**Creating RESTful web service**
+###**Creating a RESTful web service**

-Before exposing a RESTful web service for the Todo entity, we need to enable JAX-RS in our application.
-To enable JAX-RS, create a class which extends *javax.ws.rs.core.Application* and specify the application path using a*javax.ws.rs.ApplicationPath* annotation.
+Before exposing a RESTful web service for the *Todo* entity, we need to enable JAX-RS in our application.
+To enable JAX-RS, create a class which extends *javax.ws.rs.core.Application* and specify the application path using a *javax.ws.rs.ApplicationPath* annotation.
 Create a source file named *JaxRsActivator* in the *src/main/java/com/todo/rest* directory and add the following source code:

 	package com.todo.rest;